-39) Jet Pump Water Intakes
+18) Jet Pump Water Intake

-Water is drawn up by the impeller through these openings, minimizing entry of foreign objects into the propulsion system.
+Water is drawn up by the impeller through this opening.
+The grate minimizes entry of foreign objects into the propulsion system.

-Keep away from intake grates while engine(s) is/are on.
+Keep away from intake grate while engine is on.
 Items such as long hair, loose clothing or personal flotation device straps can become entangled in moving parts resulting in severe injury or drowning.

-40) Bow Lights
+19) Bow Lights

-Mandatory red and green lights.
-See NAVIGATION LIGHTS SWITCH as mentioned earlier in this section.
+Mandatory red/green lights.
+See LIGHT SWITCH as mentioned earlier in this section.

-41) Removable Stern Light
+20) Stern Light Socket